BradMyrick/AvalancheAscent/README.md

 # Avalanche Ascent

-## Pitch Deck Layout

-### Slide 1: Introduction
+###  1: Introduction

-"Avalanche Ascent" is a decentralized card game inspired by Magic: The Gathering, but with its own unique cards and mechanics.
-The game is built on the Avalanche subnet, leveraging its scalability, security, and decentralization.
+"Avalanche Ascent" is a trading card game  (TCG) built on the Avalanche subnet, leveraging its scalability, security, and decentralization.
 The main goal of the game is to ascend the mountain before the avalanche, providing a thrilling and engaging gameplay experience.

-### Slide 2: Tokenization of Game Assets
+###  2: Tokenization of Game Assets

 Each card in the game is tokenized as a non-fungible token (NFT) on the Avalanche blockchain.
 This gives players true ownership of their cards, allowing them to buy, sell, or trade them freely.
 This tokenization of game assets is a key feature of "Avalanche Ascent," providing a unique and immersive gaming experience.

-### Slide 3: Game Economy
+###  3: Game Economy

 "Avalanche Ascent" operates on a play-to-earn model, where players can earn tokens by playing the game.
 These tokens can be used to purchase card packs from the store, adding a rewarding and competitive element to the game.
 The game also features a marketplace where players can trade their cards with others, fostering a dynamic and interactive game economy.

-### Slide 4: Narrative
+###  4: Narrative

 In the heart of the Avalanche chain, a mountainous landscape of opportunity and challenge awaits.
 Welcome to "Avalanche Ascent," a game where the thrill of the climb and the peril of the descent are as real as the tokens you earn.